simplexidev/mcsurvivalaid/PLANS.md

 sources/behaviors/scripts/      compiled JavaScript output
 ```

-Codex should keep this pattern unless it explicitly fixes all scripts/manifests/build tooling that depend on it.
+Codex must keep this pattern.
+If build tooling is broken, fix the tooling around this TypeScript source/output pattern instead of replacing TypeScript with JavaScript.

 ## 0.4 Preserve user-owned art workflow